Do you hesitate to try wool because it requires special care?

 Doesn’t Wool Cost Too Much?

-Since name brands can cost $25 or more, you can save lots of money on wool by purchasing used on swap sites like Cloth Diaper Trader and Diaper Swappers, or by choosing creations from work-at-home-moms.
+Some name brands can cost $25 or more, but Nicki’s now has Merino Lite covers for $19.99 and Imagine pull-ons for $14.99 – not bad at all!
+You can also save lots of money on wool by purchasing used on swap sites like Cloth Diaper Trader and Diaper Swappers, or by choosing creations from work-at-home-moms.

 How Do You Store Wool for a Long Time?